voidspawner/void.lang/README.md

 > chat.v3
 > chat.r1
 > [chat radius of the Earth
+> [chat.deepseek radius of the Earth
 > ```
 >
 > **``Ollama``**
 > ```
 > chat.ollama
 > [chat radius of the Earth
+> [chat.ollama radius of the Earth
 > ```
 >
 > **``Gemini``**
 > ```
 > chat.gemini
 > [chat radius of the Earth
+> [chat.gemini radius of the Earth
 > ```
 >
 > **``Claude``**